mdgmilen/TennisGameCli/README.md

 Start<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<
 Please, enter Player 1 name: Ann
 Please, enter Player 2 name: Maria
-PLEASE, remember this: When You are asked - Who scored a point, please enter '1' for Ann, '2' for Maria or '0' to cancel-the-game.
+PLEASE, remember this: When You are asked - Who scored a point, enter '1' for Ann, '2' for Maria or '0' to cancel-the-game.

 Tennis game started between Ann and Maria...
 Current Score: Ann 0 - 0 Maria